TITLE 14

 d.
 Any facility operated by the Department of Services for Children, Youth and their Families in which education programs are provided.

-(8) “Program” means the High Needs Educator Student Loan Payment Program established in this section.
+(8) “Program” means the Public School Employee Support Program for High Needs Areas established in this section.

-(9) ”Qualified educational loan” means a government, commercial, or foundation loan for actual costs paid for tuition and reasonable educational expenses related to an educator’s undergraduate or graduate degree program.
+(10) “Qualified educational loan” means a government, commercial, or foundation loan for actual costs paid for tuition and reasonable educational expenses related to a public school employee’s undergraduate or graduate degree program.

-(10) “School” means a Delaware public school, including a vocational-technical school and a charter school established pursuant to Chapter 5 of this title.
+(11) “School” means a Delaware public school, including a vocational-technical school and a charter school established under Chapter 5 of this title.

-(11) “Students with disabilities” means students who because of mental, physical, emotional, developmental, speech or learning disability problems, as defined by the Department of Education rules and regulations, require special education and related services in order to develop their own capabilities.
+(12) “Students with disabilities” means students who, because of mental, physical, emotional, developmental, speech, or learning disability problems, as defined by the Department of Education rules and regulations, require special education and related services in order to develop their own capabilities.

 (c) Funding. —

-Appropriations for the Program will be made to the Department through the Budget Appropriations Bill in a separate line item appropriation.
+Appropriations for the Program are made to the Department through the Budget Appropriations Bill in a separate line item appropriation.

 (d) Eligibility for Program. —

-In order to qualify to participate in the Program, all of the following must apply:
+In order for an individual to be eligible for the Program, all of the following must apply:

-(3) The individual has obtained a license and certificate through the Delaware Department of Education.
+a.
+The individual has a valid, current license and certificate through the Delaware Department of Education.

-(4) The individual has not had an ineffective evaluation on the State’s current evaluation system or the equivalent thereof on a state-approved alternative educator evaluation system.
+b.
+The individual has not had an ineffective evaluation on the State’s current evaluation system, or the equivalent on a state-approved alternative educator evaluation system.

 (e) Application. —

-(1) The application to participate in the Program shall require the applicant to certify that they meet the eligibility requirements of subsection (d) of this section.
-The application shall otherwise be in the form prescribed by the Office.
+(1) The application to participate in the Program must require each applicant to certify that the applicant meets the eligibility requirements of subsection (d) of this section.
+The application is otherwise in the form prescribed by the Office.

-(2) The applicant must submit a new, completed application each year, along with any additional information the Office may request in accordance with program regulations.
+(2) Annually, each applicant must submit a new, completed application and any additional information the Office may request in accordance with Program regulations.

 (f) Decision and disbursement. —